 I was at a monthly woman’s gathering this weekend.
-Each month a different woman shares her insights, knowledge or passion with the other members of the group.
-In this past meeting, Bliss who was leading that evening, asked us all to take out a pen an paper – she had prepared a questionnaire about hair.
+Each month a different woman shares her insights, knowledge, or passion with the other members of the group.
+In this past meeting, Bliss who was leading that evenings gathering, asked us all to take out a pen and paper – she had prepared a questionnaire about hair.

 We shared our hair experiences; from drastic cuts and dye jobs to always natural or low maintenance.
-A few women in the circle said that they had cut off their long hair after being in an abusive relationship, perhaps to show that they were in control of their own power.
+A few women in the circle said that they had cut off their long hair after being in an abusive relationship, perhaps to show that they were now in control.
 Women who had gray hair felt that they had to dye it, symbolizing that they felt a loss of power from their graying hair, rather than seeing it as a symbol of increasing wisdom which comes with age.
-There were women who would dye their hair darker in dark periods of their life, while others would try to lighten their hair.
+Some women said they would dye their hair darker in dark periods of their life, while others would try to lighten their hair.

 Most people are dissatisfied with their hair.
-Those with straight hair want curls, those with curls envy the ones with a straight head of hair.
+Those with straight hair want curls, those with curls envy a straight head of hair.
 Some people are constantly altering their color or style, never being satisfied.
-In the same way we never feel that we are good enough, and struggle to find ways to increase our sense of personal power.
+In the same way, we never feel that we are good enough, and struggle to find ways to increase our sense of personal power.

-The correlation between hair and one’s sense of personal power applies not only to women; men are just as likely to make drastic changes to their hair, and lets not forget how they often feel a significant loss of power when they start balding.
+The correlation between hair and our sense of personal power applies not only to women; men are just as likely to make drastic changes to their hair, and let us not forget how they often feel a significant loss of power when they start balding.

 So, how do you feel about your hair?